Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Miscellaneous
-- Fixed issue with saving workers assigned to a resource (resulted in a crash when loading the game).
+- Fixed issue with saving workers assigned to a resource (resulted in a crash when loading a game).

 * Quests
 - Fixed issue which caused a defeat on start for the The Tomb of Durahn Eikinskjaldi quest.